RamboProg/Help-Desk/README.md

 ## Acknowledgments

-- ECS - Energy and Contracting Solutions for the opportunity to work on this impactful project.
+- ECS for the opportunity to work on this impactful project.
 - Open source community for providing invaluable tools and resources.

 Feel free to reach out for any questions or issues.
 Happy coding! 🚀